 Here’s the scenario: In month 9 of a 12 month residential lease term, Tenant defaults on his rent payment and abandons the apartment with three months still to go on the lease.
 Landlord, in accordance with the lease terms, declares the lease terminated and brings a civil suit seeking monetary damages against tenant – including the value of the three months’ worth of rent Landlord otherwise would have received had Tenant not abandoned the lease.
 However, during those three months, Landlord makes absolutely no effort to relet the apartment – in fact, he just shutters it up and lets it sit empty.
 The question now raised by Landlord’s suit – and a common question in landlord/tenant disputes involving premature lease termination – is whether or not Landlord had a duty to mitigate his damages suffered as a result of Tenant’s default?
 In particular, can a landlord recover damages for lost rent without making at least some minimally reasonable effort to cover some if not all of its losses by obtaining a new tenant to fill the abandoned space?

-While the answer to this question differs from state to state, in New York, the answer is fairly clear (more on the hedge below): absent lease language to the contrary, the residential landlord has no duty to mitigate its damages and may recover the full value of remaining payments owed under the lease for the entire lease term even if the landlord makes no attempt whatsoever to offset, minimize, or cover its losses.
+Until recently, the answer to this question under New York law was that no duty to mitigate existed, meaning absent lease language to the contrary, the residential landlord generally had no duty to mitigate its damages and could have recovered the full value of remaining payments owed under the lease for the entire lease term even if the landlord made no attempt whatsoever to offset, minimize, or cover its losses.